 When it comes to movement in the water, there are two main types; active and passive.
 Most aquatic animals are active swimmers, using their bodies to create propulsion through the water.

 Active swimming animals living in North America include:

 - Sea lions

 These animals convert energy in their bodies to create movement using their tendons, muscles, and spine.
-Most aquatic animals use their tail to create most of the propulsion, and fins are used for directional movement.
+Most aquatic animals use their tail to make most of the propulsion, and fins are used for directional motion.

 Some animals also have flippers which create additional forward propulsion.
 Seals, sea lions, and walruses use their flippers for short bursts of speeding during hunting.
 They also use their flippers and tail to move on land like a human toddler when they are learning to crawl.

-This has the distinct advantage of requiring no physical effort or use of energy.
-However, the animal cannot control where they go.
-While this is a good way to travel short distances, most animals only use passive locomotion occasionally.
+This has the distinct advantage of requiring no physical effort or energy use.
+However, animals cannot control where they go.
+While this is an excellent way to travel short distances, most animals only use passive locomotion occasionally.

 Remora, a group of fish belonging to the Echeneidae family, has evolved a sucker-like appendage that they use to attach themselves to other fish or sea turtles.
 This is a harmless mode of transport for the host animal, and remora are also capable of swimming freely.

 Movement In Air